yoontaepark/capstone-oyez/README.md

 │
 ├── src: store your source code (e.g. py, sh) here.
 This follows the same structure as /notebooks │
-├── reporting: Generated analysis as HTML, PDF, LaTeX, etc │   ├── interim: any intermediate report that has been created │   ├── figure: graphics and figures needed for report │   └── final: final report
+├── reports: Generated analysis as HTML, PDF, LaTeX, etc │   ├── interim: any intermediate report that has been created │   ├── figure: graphics and figures needed for report │   └── final: final report